EIPP – Early Intervention in Psychosis Pathway

 Talk and get some ideas of how to make things more manageable

-Keeping in touch and problem solving issues that happen along the way
+Keeping in touch and problem-solve issues that happen along the way

 Help with getting back to living the life you want